sellerlabs/react-screen-size/README.md

 * `mapScreenSizeToProps(screenSize): screenSizeProps` (_Function_): Any time the screen size updates `mapScreenSizeToProps` will be called with the active media queries as an object structure, these are the possible values
+  * TODO: Fix this documentation so it matches flexboxgrid2 breakpoints
   * `screenSize.xs`
   * `screenSize.sm`
   * `screenSize.md`